 Medicare enrollees in Colorado make up 59,072.
-The average age of these beneficiaries is 72, and 53.67% are female, and 46.33% are male.
-This article showcases the various Medicare plans available in Fort Collins, Colorado.
+The average age of these beneficiaries is 72, 53.67% are female, and 46.33% are male.
+This article showcases the various Medicare options available in Fort Collins, Colorado.

-There are many benefits for beneficiaries in Fort Collins, Colorado, to having a supplemental Medicare plan.
-Medicare Advantage and Medigap are great options available to Colorado Original Medicare beneficiaries.
+There are many benefits for beneficiaries in Fort Collins, Colorado, to having supplemental Medicare health insurance.
+Medicare Advantage and Medicare Supplement insurance are great options available to Colorado Original Medicare beneficiaries.
 The rates below are based on a female Medicare beneficiary at 65.

 Colorado Medicare Advantage plans are popular for Fort Collins, Colorado residents.
-Beneficiaries have access to 39 Medicare Advantage plans.
-That’s double the programs that were available in 2017.
+Beneficiaries have access to 39 Part C Medicare Advantage plans.
+That’s double the plans that were available in 2017.

 Another cheap Medicare Advantage plan in Fort Collins is UnitedHealthcare (LOCAL PPO).
-They have a 4-star rating with a $0 premium and a maximum out-of-pocket limit of $5,900.
+This health plan has a 4-star rating with a $0 premium and a maximum out-of-pocket limit of $5,900.